What is The Future Care Project?

 Embed culturally safe, community-led care models, ensuring representation and leadership from Aboriginal, Torres Strait Islander, and culturally and linguistically diverse communities.

-Support children with diverse high-needs backgrounds, and help ECEC providers access the tools, partnerships, and funding they need to deliver inclusive, specialised care.
+Support children with diverse high-needs backgrounds, and help ECEC providers access the tools, partnerships, personal development courses and funding they need to deliver inclusive, specialised care.

 Develop a scalable and replicable framework that can guide other regional communities in addressing similar childcare challenges.